Get started with Hangouts

 What you can do with Hangouts

-- Send Hangouts messages: You can start a Hangout conversation with just one person or have a group chat with several people.
+- Send Hangouts messages: You can start a Hangout with only one person or have a group chat with several people.

-- Make video calls: Have face-to-face video calls with up to 9 other people.
-You can invite individuals or circles.
+- Make video calls: You can have face-to-face video calls with up to 9 other people.

-- Make phone calls: Almost all calls you make to the U.S. and Canada are free, but a few destinations will cost USD 1 cent per minute depending on the specific phone number.
-Costs may vary depending on the local currency.
-Calls to destinations outside of the U.S. are at low rates, but calling isn't available to all locations.
+- Make phone calls on Wi-Fi or data: Almost all calls you make to the U.S. and Canada are free from all countries where Hangouts calling is available.
+A few U.S. and Canadian destinations will cost 1 cent per minute (USD), or the listed rate for your local currency.
+Calling isn't available to all locations.

 - Share photos, videos, locations, and stickers: You can share photos, stickers, and emoji in conversations.
 On mobile devices, you can also share your location with other people.

 What you'll need to get started on Hangouts